topaz1874/pynotes_excercises/README.md

-These are some of the questions I answered at [Stack Overflow](https://stackoverflow.com/)
+These are some of the questions I try to figure out by myself.